 Alcazar de Segovia, Spain- “Snow White and the Seven Dwarfs”

 In case you’re not familiar with the term, alcazars are types of Moorish castles that were built in Spain and Portugal during the Moorish rule.
 That’s why there are many beautiful alcazars on the Iberian Peninsula but none can compare the El Alcazar de Segovia, a castle so beautiful that it inspired Disney’s “Snow White and the Seven Dwarfs”.
-The castle dates back to the 12th century and it had different purposes throughout the years; it was a military fort, a college, a royal residence, a prison, and today, it’s a museum and one of the largest castles in the world.
+The castle dates back to the 12th century and it had different purposes throughout the years; it was a military fort, a college, a royal residence, a prison, and today, it’s a museum, a must-visit place in Spain, and one of the largest castles in the world.

 Collodi Village, Italy- “Pinocchio“